Yossi Avni-Levy: Early life and education

+Career

 Avni-Levy's writing is personal and poetic and is noteworthy for its intimacy.
 The extended periods he has spent outside Israel on diplomatic postings are reflected in his works.

 He published short stories under the pen name Yossi Avni in the literary supplements to Maariv and Haaretz.
 He won first prize in Hebrew University's annual contest in 1988, first prize in a contest sponsored by "At (You)" in 1991, and third prize in the Haaretz short story contest for his story "Pains" in 1991.
 His travelogue, "Journey," was included in the first issue of the journal Rechov (Street).

+In 1995 he published the short story collection, "The Garden of Dead Trees".
+The collection of stories concerns Tel Aviv gay community and became a cornerstone of Israeli LGBT literature.
+The stories are drawn from real people that Avni-Levy knew in Tel Aviv's gay community.

 Several of his stories were included in anthologies in German, Italian, and English.
 Avni has also published book reviews (Haaretz, Yedioth Aharonoth) and literary reports ("Cappuccino in Three Crosses Square," Haaretz literary and cultural supplement, January 2007).
 Avni's story "Journey" was also included in the 1998 collection 50 Years, 50 Stories : a selection of short stories edited by Zisi Satuy of Yidioth Aharonoth.
 His story "Nice Words of Farewell" was included in the collection Murder Close to Home : stories about murders of Israelis edited by Dorit Zilberman and Aviva Gefen and published by Keter in 2001.

+In 2007, he released the novel A Man Without Shadow (Ish Lelo Tzel), which became a best-seller in Israel.

 He was invited by the Polish Literature Association to give lectures in Poland (Warsaw, Kraków, Katowice) in September 2007 and gave lectures on his writing at Harvard, Yale, Cornell and Brandeis universities in the United States in April 2008.

+His 2010 novel, "Ode of the Sins" (Shira HaHataim) deals with the Holocaust, he explained that although he is of Persian and Afghan descent "I write about it [the Holocaust] because it's part of my internal identity card.
+I'm sure it's connected to the concept of the victim that I internalized during my childhood."

-In 2013, a short story from Avni-Levy's The Garden of Dead Trees was adapted into the film, Snails in the Rain.
+In 2013, a short story from his 1996 short story collection, "The Garden of Dead Trees" was adapted into the film, Snails in the Rain.

 In November 2024, among a pool of 78 submissions, he was awarded the Brenner Prize, a prestigious accolade recognizing excellence in Hebrew literature.
-It was awarded to Avni-Levy for his novel, Three Days of Summer.
+It was awarded to Avni-Levy for his novel, "Three Days in Summer".
+The novel novel depicts the routines and experiences of a fictional Jewish community in Lithuania in the days immediately preceding its destruction during the Nazi invasion.